-- Stomach pain and no appetite
+- Belly pain and no appetite

 - Vomit with blood in it

 - Black, tarry or sticky stools

-- fatigue and shortness of breath

 Hemolysis

 Red blood cells are a type of cell that circulate in your blood, bringing oxygen to your tissues and organs.
 When your red blood cells break down, it's called hemolysis.
 Hemolysis may occur for multiple reasons, the most concerning being a mechanical problem with the VAD.
 If a clot develops in the VAD it can affect the flow, causing red blood cells to break down as they pass through it.
 In return, this causes an elevation in your LDH (a marker in your blood of broken red cells) blood test.